Running COPY

 7. Convert all inputs to the selected type.
 Fail if there is not a conversion from a given input to the selected type.

-Subsequently, if you have at least one character value in that column that cannot be cast into a number, you will have to use explicit character values for the fourth column in all SELECTs:
+Subsequently, if you have at least one character value in that column that cannot be cast into a number, you will have to use explicit character values for the fourth column in all SELECT

 insert into configurations